 14 Tips for Travel SafetyAlong with money, the biggest deterrent to travel is fear – fear that something bad will happen to you when you are away.
 The safety of travel is a concern for many.
 The reality is that bad stuff can happen anywhere – and you are very unlucky if it happens to you.
 For some reason, people tend to focus more on dramatic incidents that happen to people when they are away from home than when something occurs in their home city.

 The advice for all regarding travel safety is to use common sense, but unfortunately, many people’s common sense tends to take a holiday when they are on holiday.
 Every destination in the world is dangerous if you do not use common sense.
 Safe travel is largely determined by common sense.
 For example, if you are unwilling to walk through a park alone at night in your home city, why would you want to do this when you are in a foreign land?
 Sadly, this situation happens too often.

 There is no need to be paranoid when travelling.
 It is a case of being alert but not alarmed.
 A destination is very rarely dangerous if you research beforehand.

 It is very important to always trust your intuition – women are generally better at this than men.
 If something doesn’t feel right, then heed your inner warnings and do something else or go somewhere else.
 Remember that if you take any form of alcohol or drugs, your intuition is compromised for a certain period of time.

 A lot of these tips are about control – keeping control of yourself and of your situation.
 To do this, you will need to be assertive and this skill will greatly assist you during your travels.

 In the 100+ countries I have visited, I have never been subjected to violent crime.
 Perhaps it is luck, but one does make their own luck for the most part during their travels.
-Here are tips that assist me to travel safely.
+Here are tips based on common sense that assist me to travel safely.